solo-io/gloo/docs/content/installation/ingress/_index.md

 ## Installing on Kubernetes with Helm

-This is the recommended method for installing Gloo Edge to your production environment as it offers rich customization to the Gloo Edge control plane and the proxies Gloo Edge manages.
+This is the recommended method for installing Gloo Gateway to your production environment as it offers rich customization to the Gloo Gateway control plane and the proxies Gloo Gateway manages.
 This guide assumes that you are using Helm version 3, and have already installed the Helm client on your local machine.

-As a first step, you have to add the Gloo Edge repository to the list of known chart repositories and update the repository:
+As a first step, you have to add the Gloo Gateway repository to the list of known chart repositories and update the repository:

 ```shell
 helm repo add gloo https://storage.googleapis.com/solo-public-helm